glaslos/names/README.md

 # names

-Disclaimer: There is rearely a good reason to run your own DNS resolver...
+Disclaimer: There is rarely a good reason to run your own DNS resolver...

 ## Using